-Extra Description

-all Installs all extras (though htcondor is linux-only and

-will be skipped if not on a linux computer).

-aws Provides support for managing a cluster on Amazon

-Web Service (AWS) using Toil's built in Cluster Util-
+Extra Description all Installs all extras (though htcondor is linux-only and will be skipped if not on a linux computer). aws Provides support for managing a cluster on Amazon Web Service (AWS) using Toil's built in Cluster Utilities .

-ities.
 Clusters can scale up and down automatically.
-It

-also supports storing workflow state.

-google Experimental.
-Stores workflow state in Google Cloud

-Storage.

-mesos Provides support for running Toil on an Apache Mesos

-cluster.
-Note that running Toil on other batch systems

-does not require an extra.
-The mesos extra requires the

-following native dependencies:

-Apache Mesos (Tested with Mesos v1.0.0)

-Python headers and static libraries

-Important: If launching toil remotely on a mesos

-instance, to install Toil with the mesos extra in

-a virtualeny, be sure to create that virtualeny with

-thesystem-site-packages flag (only use re-

-motely!):

-\$ virtualenv ~/venvsystem-site-

-. →packages

-Otherwise, you'll see something like this:

-ImportError: No module named mesos.native

-htcondor Support for the htcondor batch system.
-This currently is

-a linux only extra.

-encryption Provides client-side encryption for files stored in the

-AWS job store.
-This extra requires the following native

-dependencies:

-Python headers and static libraries

-• libffi headers and library

-cwl Provides support for running workflows written using

-the Common Workflow Language.

-wdl Provides support for running workflows written using

-the Workflow Description Language.
-This extra has no

-native dependencies.
+It also supports storing workflow state. google Experimental.
+Stores workflow state in Google Cloud Storage. mesos Provides support for running Toil on an Apache Mesos cluster.
+Note that running Toil on other batch systems does not require an extra.
+The mesos extra requires the following native dependencies: • Apache Mesos (Tested with Mesos v1.0.0) • Python headers and static libraries Important: If launching toil remotely on a mesos instance, to install Toil with the mesos extra in a virtualenv, be sure to create that virtualenv with thesystem-site-packages flag (only use remotely!): \$ virtualenv ~/venvsystem-site- Otherwise, you'll see something like this: ImportError: No module named mesos.native htcondor Support for the htcondor batch system.
+This currently is a linux only extra. encryption Provides client-side encryption for files stored in the AWS job store.
+This extra requires the following native dependencies: • Python headers and static libraries • libffi headers and library cwl Provides support for running workflows written using the Common Workflow Language. wdl Provides support for running workflows written using the Workflow Description Language.
+This extra has no native dependencies. server Provides support for Toil server mode, including support for the GA4GH Workflow Execution Service API.